 - Gas servicing audited by contractor and independently. - Spot checks carried out by external consultant to ensure that workers (contractors and tradesteam) are working safely in tenants' homes. - SHQS inspections (by Maintenance Manager and external consultant) examine safety compliance and remedial action is taken as required. - Smoke and CO detectors checked annually by gas contractor.

-Monthly compliance reporting on stock safety to Maintenance sub-committee and Management Committee.
-Audit reports are also discussed at the Maintenance subcommittee.
+- Quarterly compliance reporting on stock safety to Audit, Risk and Compliance Sub-Committee.
+Audit reports are also discussed at the Management Committee. - Internal Audit on Tenant Safety carried out in 2024.

 Future Actions